NiklasM1/Swift-BLE-HM10/README.md

 ## USAGE

 1. Add file to your Project
+2. Add Bluetooth property to your PList
-2. Add BluetoothSerialDelegate property to your view
+3. Add BluetoothSerialDelegate property to your view
     ```swift
     struct ContentView: View, BluetoothSerialDelegate {
     ```